Sungwon-Han/urban_score/README.md

 # Learning to score economic development from satellite imagery

-Pytorch Implementation of Learning to score economic development from satellite imagery.
+Pytorch Implementation of Learning to score economic development from satellite imagery, which will be published in KDD2020.

 ## Highlight ##
 * We propose a novel model to predict economic development in the absence of ground-truth data.
 The model only requires the generation of a POG.
 As we demonstrate in this paper, a POG can be constructed easily using either public online resources or simple human annotation.